Benefits Genius

 Does Section 125 Reduce FICA Wages?
 Yes — Here's How Employers Save

 Section 125 plans reduce FICA-taxable wages for both employers and employees.
-Learn exactly how pre-tax deductions lower your payroll taxes, with real examples and a free FICA savings calculator.
+How pre-tax deductions lower your payroll taxes, with real examples and a free calculator.

 Yes, Section 125 plans reduce FICA wages.
-When employees make pre-tax deductions through a Section 125 cafeteria plan, those dollars are excluded from FICA-taxable wages — saving both the employer and employee 7.65% on every pre-tax dollar.
-This guide walks you through exactly how it works, with real-world examples and the math behind your potential savings.
+When employees make pre-tax deductions through a Section 125 cafeteria plan, those dollars come out before FICA is calculated — so both the employer and the employee skip the 7.65% tax on every pre-tax dollar.
+Below: how it works, what it looks like on a real paycheck, and a calculator you can point at your own payroll.

 The Setup: